-- An increase in mean surface temperatures of between 0.62 and 1.27 °C by 2030, and 1.65 and 3.01 °C by 2070 5; - An increase in annual average rainfall of 1.46% by 2030, and 3.78% by 2070; - An increase of sea level of between 5 and 15 cm by 2030, and 52 to 98 cm by 2100 relative to 1990 levels: - An increase in the maximum wind speed of tropical cyclones of between 2 and 11% by 21007; - A decrease in ocean pH (ocean acidification) of between 0.2 and 0.3 units by 2100; and - Potential changes to seasonality, wind regimes, waves, ocean currents and salinity etc.
+- An increase in mean surface temperatures of between 0.62 and 1.27 °C by 2030, and 1.65 and 3.01°C by 2070°: - An increase in annual average rainfall of 1.46% by 2030, and 3.78% by 2070; - An increase of sea level of between 5 and 15cm by 2030^{vi}, and 52 to 98cm by 2100i relative to 1990 levels; - An increase in the maximum wind speed of tropical cyclones of between 2 and 11% by 2100ii; - A decrease in ocean pH (ocean acidification) of between 0.2 and 0.3 units by 2100^{i,vi}; and - Potential changes to seasonality, wind regimes, waves, ocean currents and salinity etc.

 In general, the nature of projected climate change involves a slow and steady change over time, although more abrupt change is possible.
 Rates of change are predicted to increase over time.
 For sea level, changes tend to be modest for the next few decades but increase significantly under high emissions scenarios towards the latter half of the century.
-For example, the projected 5 to 15 cm sea level rise over the next two decades is unlikely to be significant but could be 98 cm (or potentially even higher) by the end of the century (Figure 4).
+For example, the projected 5 to 15cm sea level rise over the next two decades is unlikely to be significant but could be 98cm (or potentially even higher) by the end of the century (Figure 4).

-Whilst 52-98 cm may seem small compared with the tide range of around 4-5 m, island geomorphology is finely adjusted to current sea level with many sections of villages located only marginally above current high tide and in many cases below current annual inundation levels.
-Under this projected future, five communities that are already regularly affected by seawater inundation - Saibai, Boigu, Masig, Warraber and lama - will be more severely impacted by sea level rise, and increased flooding and erosion will be issues for Poruma, Erub, Mer and Mabuiag communities.
+Whilst 52-98cm may seem small compared with the tide range of around 4-5m, island geomorphology is finely adjusted to current sea level with many sections of villages located only marginally above current high tide and in many cases below current annual inundation levels.
+Under this projected future, five communities that are already regularly affected by seawater inundation - Saibai, Boigu, Masig, Warraber and lama - will be more severely impacted by sea level rise, and increased flooding and erosion will be issues for Poruma, Erub and Mabuiag communities viii, ix.

-Figure 4: Mean maximum temperature and rainfall, and projected changes for Torres Straitv (top panel); demonstrated effect of rising sea level and storm surge on coastal communities (middle panel); projected global mean sea level rise (Source: IPCC AR5 The Physical Science Basis, 20131) (bottom panel)
+Figure 3: Mean maximum temperature and rainfall, and projected changes for Torres Straitv (top panel); demonstrated effect of rising sea level and storm surge on coastal communities (middle panel); ocean acidification threatens reef-building corals as well as other marine animals that build calcium carbonate skeletons, such as crustaceans (Source: SPC)(bottom panel)

-IPCC modelling and the inherent time lags in the climate system suggest that global mean sea level will continue to rise during the 21st century and the rate of rise will very likely exceed that observed during 1971-2010 due to increased ocean warming and increased melting of glaciers and ice sheets.
+IPCC modelling and the inherent time lags in the climate system suggest that global mean sea level will continue to rise during the 21st century and the rate of rise will very likely exceed that observed during 1971-2010 due to increased ocean warming and increased melting of glaciers and ice sheets1.

 In the long term, ongoing sea level rise is inevitable over the coming centuries, irrespective of the success of emission reduction strategies.
 As the IPCC 2013 Physical Science Basis says, "Most aspects of climate change will persist for many centuries even if emissions of CO2 are stopped.
-This represents a substantial multi-century climate change commitment created by past, present and future emissions of CO2"1.
+This represents a substantial multi-century climate change commitment created by past, present and future emissions of CO2"i.
 This indicates that management and adaptive responses need to address both the short- and long-term impacts, and give serious consideration to strategies that best manage longer term inevitable impacts.